-- Judges will hear the following matters remotely by WebEx: - 21-Day Emergency Guardians Filed by email (attorneys and self-represented filers) and by Telephone (self-represented filers only)
+- Judges will hear the following matters remotely by WebEx: - 21-Day Emergency Guardians Filed by email (attorneys and self-represented filers)

-- 90-Day Health-Care Guardians Filed by email (attorneys and self-represented filers) and by Telephone (self-represented filers only) - Petitions for General Proceedings (Guardianship and Conservatorship petitions) - Filed by email (attorneys and self-represented filers) and by mail (attorneys and self-represented filers) - Other Intervention matters which the individual judge determines are appropriate to be heard remotely by WebEx - Other Probate matters, including Estate cases, which the individual judge determines are appropriate to be heard remotely by WebEx - Triennial reviews of guardianship appointments are suspended.
+- 90-Day Health-Care Guardians Filed by email (attorneys and self-represented filers) - Petitions for General Proceedings (Guardianship and Conservatorship petitions) - Filed by email (attorneys and selfrepresented filers) and by mail (self-represented filers) - Other Intervention matters which the individual judge determines are appropriate to be heard remotely by WebEx - Other Probate matters, including Estate cases, which the individual judge determines are appropriate to be heard remotely by WebEx - To facilitate remote hearings and new case filings, the Probate Division encourages all parties to provide contact information on all filings including any telephone numbers and email addresses where parties can be reached. - Triennial reviews of guardianship appointments are suspended.